Honey and Garlic Benefits for Immune Function

 1. May lower the risk of cancer

-Research published in Frontiers of Pharmacology found that allicin can decrease cell proliferation, migration, and metastasis of various cancer cells.
+Research published in Frontiers of Pharmacology found that allicin may reduce the spread and replication of certain cancer cells in laboratory studies.1

 2. Potent antibacterial properties

-A study published in the Life Science Journal showed that garlic juice and honey demonstrated antibacterial effects on eight types of bacteria, including Streptococcus pyogenes and Staphylococcus aureus, the microbes responsible for strep throat and staph infections.
+A study published in the Life Science Journal found that garlic juice and honey inhibited eight bacterial strains, including Streptococcus pyogenes and Staphylococcus aureus, the microbes responsible for strep throat and staph infections.2

 Interestingly, the antimicrobial properties were most effective when honey and garlic were combined.